finos/FDC3/docs/api-bridging/spec.md

 This procedure is the same for both previously connected and connecting agents, however, the merging procedure used by the DAB in step 5 will result in apps managed by previously connected agents only rarely receiving context broadcasts (and only for types they have not yet seen on a channel).

-After applying the `connectedAgentsUpdate` message, the newly connected Deskop Agent and other already connected agents are able to begin communicating through the bridge.
+After applying the `connectedAgentsUpdate` message, the newly connected Desktop Agent and other already connected agents are able to begin communicating through the bridge.

 The handling of these synchronization messages from the DAB to Desktop Agents should be handled atomically by Desktop Agents to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
 I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt and updates applied before any other messages are sent or responses processed.